Geylang is a district renown as a seedy, swinging and vibrant part of Singapore – our dodgy hotel is in the middle of this district.

 If you’ve visited India, then apart from the streets in Little India being cleaner, there isn’t much difference and a similar feel with shops, flower stalls, and food.

-Temples in China Town are free to enter.
-Remember to wear long sleeves during a visit.
+Temples in China Town are free to enter although remember to wear long sleeves during your visit.

 Marina Bay Sands